History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: Numerical Study: 1D Elastoplastic Materials

 Figure~\ref{fig:incomplete_history_prediction} compares HANO and RNN\(_1\) for a case selected from Testset II, where approximately 45\% of the initial loading history was removed.
 HANO accurately predicts the subsequent material responses, closely matching the ground-truth.
 The stress prediction by RNN\(_1\) exhibits significant deviation from the reference immediately after forecasting begins, due to a mismatch in the initialized hidden states.
 This highlights RNN’s strong reliance on complete loading paths that closely resemble those seen during training.
 Introducing stress history in RNN$_2$ helps alleviate the initial bias, yet the recurrent formulation still accumulates appreciable error during subsequent stress predictions.
 These observations reaffirm that the hidden state dynamics intrinsic to standard RNNs, rather than the input representation alone, limit their reliability for path‐dependent plasticity problems.

 By incorporating both strain and stress information and employing the designed neural operator framework, the proposed HANO approach effectively overcomes the zero-stress initialization constraints that limit conventional RNN-based models.
 This suggests its superior capacity for learning the hidden dynamics that govern path-dependent, irreversible behavior, enabling accurate stress predictions from any intermediate point along the loading history, even when initial data segments are missing.
+While this study primarily focuses on demonstrating HANO's ability to address methodological limitations of existing approaches , we also conduct parameter-matched comparisons with RNN-based models to ensure fair evaluation, as detailed in \ref{appx:parameter_matched_rnn}.
+Even under matched parameter counts, HANO demonstrates superior performance on both test scenarios, validating the effectiveness of the proposed architectural design.